A spatio-temporal multi-scale model for Geyer saturation point process: application to forest fire occurrences: Inference

 \subsection{Pseudo-likelihood approach}

-Besag (1977) defined the pseudo-likelihood for spatial point processes in order to avoid computational problems with point process likelihoods.
-One can easily extend it for a spatio-temporal point process with conditional intensity $\lambda_{\boldsymbol \theta}((u,v)| \textbf{x})$ ($\boldsymbol \theta$ is vector of regular parameters that should be estimeted) over $W=S \times T$ as follows
+Let $\boldsymbol \theta$ be the vector of regular parameters that we aim to estimate. ~\cite{besag1977} defined the pseudo-likelihood for spatial point processes in order to avoid computational problems with point process likelihoods.
+One can easily extend it for a spatio-temporal point process with conditional intensity $\lambda_{\boldsymbol \theta}((u,v)| \textbf{x})$ over $W$ as follows

 The pseudo score is defined by

 that is an unbiased estimating function.
 The maximum pseudo-likelihood normal equations are then given by

 where